hachahoud/100-days-of-code/log.md

 **Day 76.**
 Today I only did some code challenges at codingame.
 I'll be heading to Marrakesh tomorrow morning, school starts soon.

+**Day 78.**
+I'm still doing the python crash course exercises, I'm pushing them to github so any python newbie could hopefully find some answers.

+**Day 79.**
+Today I answered the exercises in the functions chapter.

+**Day 80.**
+I'm still coding the exercitin the boon, trying to speed up so i can move to something else.

+**Day 81.**
+School has started, I'm trying to best manage my time and code everyday.
+I'm doing the challenges in the crash course, I am still in part 1 of the book, but I can't say I'm not learning something new every day 🙇😁

+**DAY 83.**
+Starting college it became hard to code everyday, I'm working more to manage my time 🙌 Today I did some challenges in the classes chapter.

+**Day 84-85.**
+I was off Twitter but I did my coding, I learnt about OOP, inheritance and factoring code for the best readability.
+Also learned about some of the classes in the Python Standard Library, such as OrderedDict which is a dict subclass but maintains order.

+**Day 86.**
+Today I was through the 10chapter of the book, learning about files and exceptions with #Python and doing the challenges.